ManuelePasini/slides-markdown/slides/digital_twins.md

 ##### Indexing

 - A Time-Identified R-Tree: A Workload-Controllable Dynamic Spatio-Temporal Index Scheme for Streaming Processing, International Journal of Geo-Information 2024

+## A case study for Digital Twins

+- Graph + TimeSeries (Apache AGE + PostgreSQL + PostGIS + Timescale)
+- MobilityDB (PostgreSQL + PostGIS + trajectory data support)
+- Beast
+- CUPID
+- Springbok

+## Case study 0 - Apache Age + TimescaleDB + PostGIS

+### Emerged considerations
+ - Given a FIWARE document, what's a Property and what's an Edge?
+    - Should the graph enforce some kind of schema?
+E.g. metamodel
+    - If not, Do I have to check wether a FIWARE key-value pair links to a node?
+      - But then, I have to check all properties, understand if its an edge or a property, remove it from the entity if it's an edge, check if the edge destination already exists and if it does not, create it and link it to the source node-
+    - What about device composition? e.g. moisture grid
+ - What about Ids?
+Apache AGE uses its own custom IDs that <b> cannot </b> be disabled.